 1.5 Units.
-1.5 lecture and 8 lab hrs/wk for 6 weeks.
+0.5625 lecture and 3 lab hrs/wk.
 Repeat: 3.
 No prerequisite.
 A skill-building workshop in the area of automotive dent and damage repair.
 Students work on projects of their choice under the direction and supervision of the instructor.
 Practice includes methods and techniques in all levels of auto non-structural repair.
 Related aspects of the automotive collision repair field are also reviewed and practiced.
 (CSU)